Chicken Pesto Pasta

 Instructions

-- 3In a large stockpot of boiling, generously salted water, cook the pasta to al dente according to package instructions.
-Reserve 1 cup of the pasta cooking liquid, then drain.
-Return pasta to the stockpot.
+- 2Bring a large pot of generously salted water to a boil over high heat.
+Add the whole wheat pasta and cook to al dente according to package instructions, about 8–10 minutes.
+Reserve 1 cup of pasta cooking liquid, then drain the pasta and return it to the pot.

 Nutrition — Per Serving